John Howard (prison reformer): Early travels and Cardington

-At Cardington

-Having returned from France, he settled again at Cardington, Bedfordshire to live on a 200 acre estate which was formerly two farms, the larger of which he had inherited from his grandparents.
-His grandmother, Martha Howard, was a relation of the Whitbread family, and he became a neighbour and close friend of his cousin, Samuel Whitbread.
+Howard settled again at Cardington after having returned from France, living on a 200 acre estate which was formerly two farms, the larger of which he had inherited from his grandparents.
+Howard was a cousin and close friend of his neighbour, Samuel Whitbread, to whom he was related through his paternal grandmother Martha Howard.
 He spent the next two years building properties and trying to improve the lives of the tenants living on his land.
-Later, a survey of Cardington in 1782 found that he was paying for the teaching of 23 children.
-He was elected a Fellow of the Royal Society in May 1756.
+Later, a survey of Cardington in 1782 found that he was paying for the schooling of 23 children.

+Howard was elected a Fellow of the Royal Society in May 1756.